 DAPs offers a slightly different portfolio of options compared to contextual help systems.
 Those options include:

 - In-app walkthroughs.
 Using pop-up bubbles, an interactive walkthrough takes users one step at a time through a series of actions.
 Like contextualized help systems, they operate inside the context of the software itself.
 However, they can train users on a complete workflow.

 - Product tours.
 A product tour is an interactive introduction to a product’s features and functions.
 These tours can be used on a website, in a software trial, after sign-up – or at all of these points in the user journey – to streamline onboarding and improve competency.

 - Software analytics.
 Analytics can track user behavior throughout the onboarding and training experience, monitoring interactions with software.
 That information, in turn, can be used to further improve training walkthroughs and product tours.

 - Task automation.
 Certain digital adoption platforms can also automate repetitive tasks.
-This frees up employee time for more valuable activities, while also reducing error rates and massively increasing productivity.
+This frees up employee time for more valuable activities, reducing error rates and massively increasing productivity.

 - Accelerate employee training timelines